runagent-dev/runagent/README.md

 ├── main.py
 └── runagent.config.json
 ```

-In any runagent project most important file is `runagent.config.json` file, it keeps metadata relevent to that project, as well as the list of `entrypoints`, which are the functions/methods from codebase, that will be exposed through runagent server.
+The most important file in any RunAgent project is `runagent.config.json`, which contains project metadata and the list of `entrypoints` - the functions/methods from your codebase that will be exposed through the RunAgent server.

-> `entrypoints` can be referred as single most important concept in runagent ecosystem.
-See more details in [Core Concepts](https://docs.run-agent.ai/get-started/core-concepts).
+> **Key Concept**: `entrypoints` are the single most important concept in the RunAgent ecosystem.
+They define which functions in your code become accessible through our SDKs.
+Learn more in [Core Concepts](https://docs.run-agent.ai/get-started/core-concepts.md).

-### 2. Configure your agent (`runagent.config.json`):
+### 3. Configure your agent (`runagent.config.json`):

-If we look at the `main.py` content(partial):
+Let's examine the `main.py` content (partial):

 ```python
 from .email_agent import MockOpenAIClient